SDP-Team10/Planning/problem-ideas.md

 * Need help putting socks/shoes on (back problems so can't bend)

 * People with impaired vision might need help in fetching small objects like keys, wallet/purse etc.

+* People can struggle to pick things up off of the floor

+* Can be tricky for older people to manage to carry things eg cup of tea with them and open a door